Baxter United Reformed Church, The Bullring

 Baxter United Reformed Church, The Bullring, Kidderminster, Worcestershire DY10 2AA View on map

-Built in 1884-5 by F W Tarring, the fourth church to be built on this site and named after the influential English Puritan cleric Richard Baxter (1615 - 1691) who lived and worked in Kidderminster.
-Constructed of red ragstone and Box Hill stone dressing with a 140 feet tall spire.
-Interior contains notable stained glass and a three manual pipe organ by Walker & Sons.
+Built in 1884-5 by F W Tarring, the fourth church to be built on this site and named after the influential English Puritan cleric Richard Baxter (1615-1691) who lived and worked in Kidderminster.
+Constructed of red ragstone and Box Hill stone dressing with a 140 ft. tall spire.
+Interior contains notable stained glass and a three manual pipe organ by Walker and Sons.

 In the town centre, off junction with A456 , St Mary's Ringway.
 Rail: Kidderminster (1 mile).
 Bus: Town centre bus station (600 yards) and central point for most services.